Norman Scarth: Legal matters

 In 1990, Scarth argued that he was not wearing a seat belt because he was about to commit suicide, but his defence was not accepted by the court.

 Scarth was the plaintiff in the case Scarth v.
 United Kingdom at the European Court of Human Rights (ECHR 33745/96) that resolved that private hearings in small claims arbitration at county courts breached Article 6 of the European Convention on Human Rights.
 Civil Procedure Rules introduced in 1999 avoided further breaches.

 Scarth spent four years in jail and two years in a psychiatric hospital, which he says was part of a conspiracy against him.

 In July 2011, Scarth, who represented himself, was sentenced to six months imprisonment for contempt of court for recording a court hearing and for "contempt for all lawyers and judges".
 In September an appeals court reduced the sentence to 12 weeks less one day and he was immediately released.
 Lord Justice Pitchford stated: "Having had the benefit of information about the background, which was not available to the judge and could not have been since Mr Scarth refused to take part, we are quite satisfied that the public interest is not served by the continued imprisonment of this 85-year-old man without in any way reflecting upon the correctness of the decision made by the judge at the time", adding, "He is an unusual individual in that the nature of his personality disorder means that he is not one of those who is likely to see the error of his ways and, to use technical language, purge his contempt."

+Death

+On 4 December 2024, Veterans For Peace Ireland announced that Scarth had died earlier that year in Ballinasloe, County Galway, Ireland.
+He was 98.